-My relationship with food and how we eat has changed immensely since returning from France but in particular I’ve started to clear out what we don’t need and focus on simple meals with seasonal foods.
-Just the other night I made a delicious panzanella with a stale baguette I didn’t have the heart to throw out and some bursting ripe tomatoes.
-Paired with a fried egg, it was the perfect light meal on a warm night and it saved me from visiting the supermarket at this time of year which is always welcome.
+When it comes to meal planning at this time of year, we focus on simple meals with seasonal foods at home.
+Just the other night I made a delicious Panzanella with a stale baguette I didn’t have the heart to throw out and some bursting ripe tomatoes from my garden.
+Paired with a fried egg, it was the perfect light meal on a warm night and it saved me from visiting the supermarket at this time of year which is always a good thing.

-However when it comes to that last week before Christmas, I become a micromanager with lists for my lists which I find works best for me to keep on track with my cooking and baking.
-Over the years I’ve developed a couple of simple tools that help me stay sane and get everything I need in terms of shopping and I thought I’d share them with you.
+However, when it comes to that last week before Christmas, I become a micromanager with lists for my lists which I find works best for me to keep track with my cooking and baking.
+Over the years I’ve developed a couple of simple tools that help me stay sane and get everything I need in terms of shopping for the best produce on Christmas Day and I thought I’d share them with you.

-This shopping list is for those products I want but need to choose myself to get the best.
-Things like cherries, strawberries, salad and tomatoes along with a couple of sour dough loaves or baguettes that I can slip into a basket.
-It is easier to move through the shop and with such a small list I spend as little time there as possible.
+This shopping list is for those products I prefer to choose myself to get the best.
+Things like cherries, strawberries, salad leaves and tomatoes along with a specialty bread or baguettes and seafood that I can slip into a basket rather than having a trolley.
+It is easier to move through the shop with just a basket and with such a small list I spend as little time there as possible.